 The Residence (a wager for the afterlife), 2012

 Installation: 2 HD projectors, 2 free-hanging screens, 2 LCD screens,

-sound installation, life feed with currency markets, furniture piece 'Modular',
+sound installation, live feed with currency markets, furniture piece Modular,

 pre-publication In-Residence Magazine

 Films: format: HDV / Language: Chinese, English / Subtitles: English, Chinese

 Image: color / Ratio: 16:9 / Sound: stereo

 Credits Films: see The residence (a wager for the afterlife) – single screen